 1. Funding from Personal Savings

-Funding from personal savings is the most common type of funding for businesses.
+Funding from personal savings is the most common type of funding for small businesses.
 The two issues with this type of funding are 1) how much personal savings you have and 2) how much personal savings are you willing to risk.

 In many cases, entrepreneurs and business owners prefer OPM, or “other people’s money.”
 The four funding sources below are all OPM sources.